ITU-BDSA23-GROUP13/Chirp/docs/report.md

 ### Publish and Deploy
 ![Publish and Deploy workflow as an Activity diagram.](./images/publish_and_deploy.png)

 This workflow runs automatically on every push to the main branch.
 It builds the project and deploys it to our Azure Web Service.
-This workflow is split into to jobs: publish and deploy.
+This workflow is split into two jobs: publish and deploy.
 The publish job similarly to the Build and Test workflow except it doesn't test, but instead runs the `dotnet publish` with the Chirp.Web project that produces the files, that is sent to the Web Service.
 The files are uploaded via the Artifact Action, which allows them the be downloaded again later so that they are available for the deploy job.
 The deploy job uses the Azure Webapps Deploy Action to deploy the application.
 A benefit of splitting the workflow into multiple jobs is that if any of the jobs fails, you don't need to rerun _all_ the previous jobs.

 ### Publish and Release
 ![Publish and Release as an Activity diagram.](./images/publish_and_release.png)